 In 2009, the County hired a consultant to complete the Hampstead Sewer System Preliminary Infiltration & Inflow Study.
 The study identified specific locations where I&I were occurring throughout the Hampstead sewer system.
 It estimated that approximately 325,000 gallons (or 57 percent) of treatment capacity were being lost to I&I. The study also identified locations where improvements could be targeted to recapture the greatest amount of capacity.
 Based on these targeted improvements, it was estimated that approximately 105,000 gallons of capacity currently being lost to I&I could be recaptured.
 However, in 2011, some of these improvements were completed.
 Pipes leading into the WWTP and running under a tributary of North Piney Branch were lined, for a measured reduction in I&I of 100,800 gpd.
 The County continues to work towards resolving the thermal limitations issue with MDE.
 Until these issues are resolved, several potential projects (including Enhanced Nutrient Removal upgrades) remain on hold.
 See Table 18F for Hampstead SSA sewage problem areas.

-Table 18F: Hampstead SSA Sewage Problem Areas

-• Location Population (Where Applicable) Nature Of Problem Status Location Applicable) Nature of Frobicin Otatus Croon mount 214 Septic Problems, small lots, Under Green mount 214 and limited soil capabilities Study
+Table 18F: Hampstead SSA Sewage Problem Areas Population (Where Location Applicable) Nature Of Problem Status Green mount 214 Septic Problems, small lots, and limited soil capabilities Under Study